 Ultraviolet Protection: Since cycling takes place outside, you need to make sure your eyes are protected 100% from ultraviolet radiation.
-(See UV and its Effects on the Eyes for more information on UV).
-If using polycarbonate or trivex lenses (recommended for impact resistance in case of fall or rocks/debris) UV is included even in clear lenses.
+(See UV and its Effects on the Eyes

-Frame Style: Since riding takes place at a certain speed, and since flying dirt and debris is common in this activity, the best type of frame is going to be a wrapped around style.
-This will shield the eyes from the wind, especially important for contact lens wearers, as wind can cause the contacts to dry.
+Frame Style: Since riding takes place at a certain speed, and since flying dirt and debris is common in this activity, the best frame is going to be a wrapped around style.
+This will shield the eyes from the wind, important for contact lens wearers, as wind can cause the contacts to dry.
 Also, a wrap around style will also better keep dirt and debris out of the eyes.
 To offer proper ventilation for this style, the frame must have "air holes" or channels at the top of the frame to prevent fogging.
 An upper sweat bar can also help control fogging.
-Also, a frame that has interchangeable lenses will benefit those who ride in varying light conditions. (see lens colors below)
+Also, a frame that has interchangeable lenses will help those who ride in varying light conditions. (see lens colors below)

 Lens Color: Since riding make take place at different times of the day, or in various weather conditions, interchangeable lenses work the best.
 They allow you to swap out lenses to correspond to the lighting condition you are riding in.
 In bright sunlight, you can use a dark sunglass lens.
-A gray lens will be the darkest, but a brown or amber lens can help increase contrast so you can better read the terrain (i.e. pot holes, rocks, mud, etc.) When riding in low light or overcast days, a yellow or vermilion (rose) lens can be used to block glare in this lighting condition.
+A gray lens will be the darkest, but a brown or amber lens can help increase contrast so you can better read the terrain (as in pot- holes, rocks, mud, etc.) When riding in low light or overcast days, a yellow or vermilion (rose) lens can be used to block glare in this lighting condition.
 At night, a clear lens can be used to shield wind and debris without compromising vision.
 A photochromatic lens is also designed for varying lighting conditions.
 This is a lens designed to change color with the amount of light outside.
 Thus, in bright sunlight, it will act as a true sunglass.
-However, in the early morning, late afternoon, or on overcast days, the lens will lighten up so that they still can be worn, but let more light through the lens so you can see.
+Yet, in the morning, late afternoon, or on overcast days, the lens will lighten up so that they still can be used, but let more light through the lens so you can see.